What’s an hour worth to your sales team?

 In today’s fast-paced sales environment, using sales management software to empower your team is no longer optional.
 The competition is too high and potential clients have too many options for you to get caught flat-footed or unorganized when a lead comes in.

-While we’ve already mentioned a few of the benefits of sales management software, there are many more examples of just why this tool is so essential to every person on your sales team.
+While we’ve already mentioned a few of the benefits of sales management software, there are many more examples of just why this type of tool is so essential to every person on your sales team.

 According to the CMO Council, lost productivity and poorly managed leads cost companies at least $1 trillion every year.